Symbol Invariant of Partition and the Construction: Applications

 \subsection{Maps: $X_S$ and $Y_S$}

-There are partitions with only even rows in the $C_n$ and $D_n$ theories.
-For partitions with only even rows, the rules in the previous section recover the following \textbf{Rule} proposed in \cite{ShO06} \begin{flushleft} \textbf{Rule:} For a partition with only even rows in the $C_n$ and $D_n$ theories, the row with $2m $ boxes contribute $m $ '1' in sequence from right to left in the same row of symbol, while other entries of the symbol are '0'.
-The contribution to symbol of the adjoining even rows are formed in the same way, excepting the '1's occupy another row of symbol. \end{flushleft}

 A general partition $\lambda$ in the $B_n, C_n$, and $D_n$ theories can be reduced to two partitions with only even rows by the maps $X_S$ and $Y_S$ \cite{Wy09}.
-The symbol of the partition $\lambda$ is the sum of the symbols of these two partitions.
-Before introducing these two maps, we prove the following proposition. \begin{Pro} For a partition in the $B_n$ theory and a partition with only even rows in the $C_n$ theory, we have $\alpha_i\leq \beta_{i+t}$.
-For a partition in the $D_n$ theory and a partition with only odd rows in the $C_n$ theory, we have $\alpha_i\geq \beta_{i+t}$. \end{Pro}
+The symbol of the partition $\lambda$ is the sum of the symbols of the result partitions.
+Before introducing these two maps, we prove the following proposition. \begin{Pro} For a partition in the $B_n$ theory or a partition with only even rows in the $C_n$ theory, we have $\alpha_i\leq \beta_{i+t}$.
+For a partition in the $D_n$ theory or a partition with only odd rows in the $C_n$ theory, we have $\alpha_i\geq \beta_{i+t}$. \end{Pro}